-WITHDRAWAL, SUSPENSION, AND ADDITIONAL FEE
+SUSPENSION, TERMINATION, AND ADDITIONAL FEE

 Students may be suspended or withdrawn (i.e. terminated) from enrollment in the School for reasons which include but are not limited to failing to comply with school rules or general policies, leaving the School without permission during the scheduled hours of the students' program, failing to attend for 14 consecutive calendar days, failing to complete practical worksheets, failing to attend theory classes or take theory tests, failing to meet the School's policies regarding Satisfactory Academic Progress and/or jeopardizing the safety and security of any school member or visiting member.
+A suspension is an administrative withdrawal and days during suspension will be counted as non-attendance.
+A suspension is an administrative withdrawal and days during suspension will be counted as non-attendance.